Danil

-Danil is a Central Asian and Russian male given name meaning "God is my judge" and "The Creator's Gift" in certain dialects of the Turkic languages.
+Danil (also spelled Danyl) is a Central Asian and Russian male given name meaning "God is my judge" and "The Creator's Gift" in certain dialects of the Turkic languages.
 It is a variant of the Russian name Daniil.

-Tatar and Bashkir national name, derived from the combination of two words Dan - glorious and Il - country.
+A Tatar and Bashkir national name, it is derived from the combination of two words Dan, which means glorious, and Il, which means country.

-Notable people named Danil or Danyl include:
+Notable people with the given name include: